-• Increasing movements of freight by rail and coastal shipping over time, which are safer than road travel, will reduce the safety risks of travel.
+Increasing movements of freight by rail and coastal shipping over time, which are safer than road travel, will reduce the safety risks of travel.
+Air pollution in our urban centres will be reduced.

-- Freight routes that are more reliable
+- · Freight routes that are more reliable

-- Freight routes that are more resilient
+- · Freight routes that are more resilient

-- Reduced greenhouse gas emissions
+- · Reduced greenhouse gas emissions

-- Reduced air and noise pollution.
+- · Reduced air and noise pollution.